ayen8/pihole-unbound/README.md

 ### Step 5: Test your installation

-Update your computer/router DNS settings to point to ServerIP.
+Configure your computer/router DNS settings to point to Host ServerIP.

-Check Pi-hole by going to http://ServerIP:YourPort/admin
+Go to the Pi-hole admin page at http://ServerIP:YourPort/admin

 Test various websites to see if ads are removed.